This is my working hypothesis the way I see it as of this moment!!

 Luther R ran away from home at an early age and joined the circus.

-Reported to have been killed at an young age in life.
+Reported to have been killed at while young.

 c.
 Claude Mason Tyler married 2nd Nellie Hart